cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -geo -ve f46

-# Using diagonals to build a 'small' word acceptor.
+# Using diagonals to build a 'small' and possibly correct word acceptor.
-It has been observed that, in nearly every case, the complete set of word differences of an automatic group consists of so called 'diagonal' word differences.
+It has been observed that, in nearly every case, the complete set of word differences of an automatic group consists entirely of so called 'diagonal' word differences.
 If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2,
 then the word g1^-1wd1 is called a diagonal of wd1.
 This observation leads to considering the following procedure for extracting new word differences .
-The aim with this procedure is to produce a word acceptor with a sufficiently small number of states so that it can then be used in the more memory intensive processes shown in the examples above  (for example calling gpcheckx with the -p option) to extract more word differences.

 S0.
 Run kbprog for a short time to improve the likelihood that all calculated word differences contained in gpname.diff2 are 'non-spurious'.

 S1.
-Calculate all possible diagonal words of diff2 and add these to make a larger diff2'.
+Calculate all possible diagonal words of diff2 and add these to make a larger word difference set diff2'.

 S2.
-Use the executable GPWA to calculate the word acceptor, wa1, based on word diference set diff2.
+Use the executable GPWA to calculate the word acceptor, wa1, based on the word diference set diff2.
 Then calculate the word acceptor, wa2, based on the larger word difference set diff2'

 S3  'Compare' the word acceptors wa1 and wa2, by
 performing the fsa operation wa1 ANDNOT wa2 to create the fsa gpname.andnot.
-This fsa will recognise lhs words which fail to be recognised in wa2, and so are reducible using the word difference set diff2', but which are not reducible using the word difference set diff2.
+This fsa will recognise reducible lhs words which which fail to be recognised as such in wa2.
+These words will be reducible using the word difference set diff2', but not be reducible using the word difference set diff2.

 S4.
 Create a list of lhs words sampled from gpname.andnot.
-For each such lhs, calculate rhs=reduced(lhs) using diff2' Then calculate the word differences lhs(i)^-1rhs(i) for i ranging from 1 to the length(lhs)-1 and add any new ones to the word difference set diff2.
+For each  lhs in the list, calculate its reduction rhs using diff2', so that lhs=rhs.
+Then calculate the word differences lhs(i)^-1rhs(i) for i ranging from 1 to the length(lhs)-1 and add any new ones to the word difference set diff2.

 Repeat steps S1 to S4 until wa1 and wa2 are equal and, hopefully,
 have a small size.

+The aim of this procedure is to produce a word acceptor with a sufficiently small number of states so that it can then be used in the more memory intensive processes shown in the examples above  (for example calling gpcheckx with the -p option) to extract more word differences.

-The options -diagonals s e l  and -diff2name 'diff2suffix' are provided in gpcheckx to implement steps S1 and S4 of the  above procedure.
+The gpcheckx options -diagonals s e l  and -diff2name 'diff2suffix' are provided to implement steps S1 and S4 of the  above procedure.
 The option '-diagonal s e l' indicates that diagonals are to be calculated and added to gpname.diff2'diff2suffix' according to the filter